dotnet/dotnet-docker/samples/selecting-tags.md

-# Selecting .NET Core container images
+# Selecting .NET Core tags

 There are many .NET Core images that are available that you can use.
 Some are very general and others are intended to satisfy more specific needs.
 Together, they satisfy a wide variety of scenarios.

 You can use the referenced images and tags with the docker CLI, for example with `docker pull`, `docker run`, or as part of a FROM statement within a Dockerfile.

-## Repos
+## .NET Core Docker repos

 There are multiple [.NET Core Docker repos](https://hub.docker.com/_/microsoft-dotnet-core) that expose various layers of the .NET Core platform.

 * [dotnet/core/runtime-deps](https://hub.docker.com/_/microsoft-dotnet-core-runtime-deps/) -- Linux-only images that contains the native dependencies of .NET Core.
 Best used for self-contained applications.
 * [dotnet/core/runtime](https://hub.docker.com/_/microsoft-dotnet-core-runtime/) -- Images that contains the .NET Core runtime.
 Best used for console applications.
 On Linux, depends on the `runtime-deps` image.
 * [dotnet/core/aspnet](https://hub.docker.com/_/microsoft-dotnet-core-aspnet/) -- Images that contains the ASP.NET Core runtime.
 Best used for web applications and services.
 Depends on the `runtime` image.
 * [dotnet/core/sdk](https://hub.docker.com/_/microsoft-dotnet-core-sdk/) -- An image that contains the .NET Core SDK (which includes tools and all runtimes).
 Best used for building and testing applications.
-Depends on [buildpack-deps](https://hub.docker.com/_/buildpack-deps) for Debian and Ubuntu, on [dotnet/core/aspnet] for Alpine and on [nanoserver](https://hub.docker.com/_/microsoft-windows-nanoserver) for Windows.
+Depends on [buildpack-deps](https://hub.docker.com/_/buildpack-deps) for Debian and Ubuntu, on [dotnet/core/aspnet] for Alpine and on [windows/nanoserver](https://hub.docker.com/_/microsoft-windows-nanoserver) for Windows.

 The repos above are commonly used on the command line and in Dockerfiles.
 There are two more repos that may be useful to you: